danzilio/danzilio.github.io/_posts/2016-05-05-rspec-for-ops-test-driven-docker.md

 Over the course of this blog series I've talked about RSpec in general and TDD with `rspec-puppet`.
 Now I'd like to take a more platform-agnostic approach by exploring TDD with [Serverspec](http://serverspec.org).
-For this particular example look at how to build a Test Driven Docker image using Serverspec.
+For this particular example look at how to build a test driven Docker image using Serverspec.

 ## Serverspec
 Serverspec is a framework built on top of RSpec that allows you to write tests